wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 ## Get Ingested Histograms with Spy

 Your Wavefront instance includes an HTTP endpoint that returns a sampling of ingested histograms with specified characteristics.
-Sampling rate here is a display sampling rate (1% by default).
-For example, if you set the rate to 0.3, then spy shows 30% of results.
-By default, sampling rate is 1%, which means we return 1% of the data.

 You can use the returned list of histograms to help you answer questions like this: